realmagicgreen/magicgreenastro/src/content/articles/apparel-brands-go-green.md

 photography: Stella McCartney # put here photographer name
 ---

-## Buy from a brand whose social and environmental practices is trustable.
+## Buy from a brand whose social and environmental practices are trustable.

 New data has found that [Americans don’t want to get caught buying from a company exploiting the planet](https://www.fastcompany.com/40510036/americans-dont-want-get-caught-buying-from-a-company-exploiting-the-planet).